-Even if moving to an aged care home is agreed to be the best option, as a carer you may face some unsettling issues.
-There will be changes in your routine and lifestyle.
-For example, you may have feelings of guilt or be worried about whether the right decisions have been made.
-You may also miss the companionship, but at the same time you may be relieved to share the caring role.
+Even if moving to an aged care home is the best option, as a carer it can be a time of uncertainty.
+There will be changes in your routine, lifestyle and sense of self.
+You may also miss the companionship but at the same time be relieved to share the caring role.

-It can be hard to think about your own needs, but it’s important to be realistic and try to decide what’s best for everyone, including you.
-Only you can decide if the responsibility of caring is too much for you.
-Carers in similar situations suggest the following tips:
+It can be hard to think about your own needs.
+But it’s important to be realistic and decide what’s best for everyone, including you.

-- talk to someone who’s a good listener
+- talking to someone who’s a good listener

-- let others help you work through your feelings
+- letting others help you work through your feelings

 Continuing your carer role

-You can still help out and care for the person you have been looking after once they move into an aged care home.
+It’s important to remember that you can still care for the person you have been looking after once they move into an aged care home.

 You will probably provide care in partnership with health professionals.
-This may sometimes be difficult, especially if you haven’t had much experience working with them before.
+This can be difficult, especially if you haven’t had much experience working with them before.

 One way of thinking about working with these health professionals is to consider yourself as an important part of a team.
 The team can include nurses and social workers, as well as the person’s doctor and medical specialists.
 As a carer you’re an important member of that team, not just for the emotional and social support you give.